sudhamadhavi/AtliQ-Business-Insights/README.md

 ## Technical Implementation:
-## Power BI Fundamentals:
+### Core Power BI Concepts:
 - Creating Calculated Columns and DAX Measures: Developed complex calculations and measures for accurate data analysis.
 - Data Modelling and Validation: Ensured data integrity and accuracy through robust data modelling techniques.
+- Tables and Matrix Visualizations: Creating a profit and loss statement table and performance matrix to display P&L values and analyze top/bottom products and customers.
 - KPI Indicators: Used KPI indicators to provide quick insights into performance metrics.
 - Bookmarks and Conditional Formatting: Enhanced interactivity and user experience with bookmarks and conditional formatting.
 - Page Navigation with Buttons: Implemented seamless navigation across report pages.
 - Tooltips: Utilized tooltips to provide additional context and save page space.
 - Dynamic Titles: Created dynamic titles based on applied filters for better context.
+- Visualization Techniques: Implementing bar charts or tables to show top/bottom products and customers by net sales.
 - Power BI Services: Published and shared reports online with scheduled automatic refreshes.

 ## Tech Stacks:
-SQL: For data extraction and manipulation.
+- SQL: For data extraction and manipulation.
-Power BI Desktop: For report development and visualization.
+- Power BI Desktop: For report development and visualization.
+- Excel: For data importing
-DAX Language: For complex calculations and measures.
+- DAX Language: For complex calculations and measures.
-DAX Studio: For optimizing file size and performance.
+- DAX Studio: For optimizing file size and performance.
+- Project Charter File :Foundational document that guides the project throughout its lifecycle.
-Business Related Terms:
+## Business Related Terms:

+- Net Sales, Net Invoice Sales
+- Net Profit and Net Profit %
-Gross Margin, Gross Margin %
+- Gross Margin, Gross Margin %
-Gross Sales, Gross Sales %
+- Gross Sales, Gross Sales %
-Pre-invoice Deductions and Post-invoice Deductions
+- Pre-invoice Deductions and Post-invoice Deductions
-Net Sales, Net Invoice Sales
-Net Profit and Net Profit %
-COGS (Cost of Goods Sold)
+- COGS (Cost of Goods Sold)
+- Net Error and Net Error %
+- Forecast Accuracy and Forecast Accuracy %
+- Revenue Contribution %
+- Market Share
-YTG (Year to Go)
+- YTG (Year to Go)
-YTD (Year to Date)
+- YTD (Year to Date)
-Direct, Retailer, Consumer, and Distributors

 ## Soft Skills:
-Stakeholder Mapping Analysis: Identifying and managing stakeholders.
-Effective Communication: Regular updates and feedback management.
+- Stakeholder Management: Understanding and working with all involved parties.
+- Presentation Skills: Being able to explain complicated data and findings clearly to stakeholders and management, helping them make informed decisions.
-Business and Domain Knowledge: Deep understanding of sales, finance, marketing, and supply chain functions.
+- Business and Domain Knowledge: Knowing sales, finance, marketing, and supply chain well.
+- Communication: Keeping everyone informed and listening to feedback.